-Toxicants for controlling rats are classified into two groups: anticoagulants and acutes.
+Toxicants for controlling rats (rodents) are best classified into two groups: anticoagulants and nonanticoagulants.

-Anticoagulants are a good bait material for controlling rats.
+Anticoagulants are the preferred material for controlling rats.
 They do not cause bait shyness, are easy to apply, and when used properly are relatively safe to use around humans, livestock, and pets.